StamenaPar/StamenaPar/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Demo app using React and Redux-Thunk
+Many (software) companies don't use some kind of Support app for its clients.
+That's why I created this demo Web App.
 User can create its Knowledge Database, to support the clients.
 When you record your experiences and insights, other members of your team can share info.
-You can fill you database with Questions and Answers from email header which is forwarded to App by Chrome Extension.
+You can fill you database with Questions and Answers manually,

+## Chrome Extension
+I created Chrome Extension which can treat email header as the Question and forward it to the Support Web App.
 Questions and Answers are stored by 'localStorage' avoiding public publishing.
+'localStorages' of all the users can be synchronized to Common Storage using Web Sockets.

 ## Available Scripts